 - Chapstick & Moisturizer: The air in Europe is dry as a bone.
 You’d think like, snow might help, but no. Spend a few days in Europe in the winter and you’re gonna end up with chapped lips and thirsty, parched skin!
 So I highly recommend carrying some good quality chapstick with you during your trip.
 I love these handmade, all-natural lip balms from Etsy that come in compostable packaging!
 I also recommend using a heavy moisturizer like this one on your face every night.
 I also recommend taking alone something you can use for chapped skin elsewhere, like your elbows, feet, and hands.
 I’m obsessed with this Burt’s Bees salve; Jeremy and I slather it on ourselves religiously during the winter.

-There are a few specific things you’ll need to bring if you’re backpacking in Europe and staying in hostels.
-First of all, don’t be scared of hostels: the hostels in Europe tend to feel more like boutique hotels.
+There are a few specific things you’ll need to bring if you’re traveling in Europe, especially if you’ll be staying in hostels or places with shared amenities.
+By the way, don’t be scared of hostels: the hostels in Europe tend to feel more like boutique hotels.
 They literally have “luxury hostels,” which is apparently NOT an oxymoron.
 We stayed in a hostel in Hamburg, Germany that was SO nice, we didn’t leave at all except to visit the Christmas Market.
 Seriously, check out how nice this hostel is!
 Can we live there?!

 For more theft prevention tips, head over and read our travel safety guide.